The HSUS and Shelters

 What is the HSUS’ position on “no kill” shelters?

 The HSUS has long been committed to ending the euthanasia of healthy, adoptable animals (Setting Aside Semantics: Not Killing Pets Must Be Our Goal) and believes that it is vital for shelters, rescue groups, community cat care groups, community leaders and citizens to work together toward that goal.
-Through efforts like Animal Care EXPO, the HumanePro website and The Shelter Pet Project, the HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness, through our puppy mill work, Pets for Life, Spayathon™ for Puerto Rico, assistance to address evictions, and other initiatives.
+Through efforts like Animal Care Expo, the HumanePro website and our public service campaigns (the Shelter Pet Project, and Pets and People Together) the HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness, through our puppy mill work, Pets for Life, Spayathon™ for Puerto Rico, assistance to address evictions, and other initiatives.

 What is the HSUS’ position on use of the gas chamber for euthanasia in animal shelters?